Introducing—FATHOM + Desktop Metal

-Oakland, California—May 17, 2017—FATHOM, an advanced manufacturer with an expertise in 3D printing and additive manufacturing, announced it has signed a partner agreement with Desktop Metal and will adopt the technologies as part of its in-house advanced manufacturing solutions and managed services to further develop its focus on changing the way products are designed and manufactured.
-Desktop Metal, a company committed to making metal 3D printing accessible to global manufacturers and engineers, recently introduced two metal 3D printing systems with an innovative approach to fabricating metal parts faster, safer, and more cost effectively.
+Oakland, California—May 17, 2017—FATHOM, an advanced manufacturer with an expertise in additive manufacturing and 3D printing, announced it has signed a partner agreement with Desktop Metal and will adopt the technologies as part of its in-house advanced manufacturing solutions and managed services to further develop its focus on changing the way products are designed and manufactured.
+Desktop Metal, a company committed to making metal 3D printing accessible to global manufacturers and engineers, recently introduced two office-friendly metal 3D printing systems with an innovative approach to fabricating metal parts faster, safer, and more cost effectively.

 “FATHOM is very excited to partner with Desktop Metal to help bring a lower barrier-of-entry solution for metal additive technologies to a broader engineering and manufacturing market,” said Rich Stump, Co-Founder and Principal at FATHOM.
 “With current metal 3D printing equipment, it is cost prohibitive to 3D print metal prototype parts.
 Desktop Metal has introduced a solution, the Studio System, which will allow designers and engineers to cost effectively produce metal prototypes.”